Custom Green River Canoe Trips

 - Deposit: $300 per person (non-refundable), applies to total fee

-With 4 paying participants, 5th person organizer gets 50% discount.
-Eighth person goes FREE with 7 paying participants.
+With 4 participants at full rate, organizer gets 50% discount.
+Organizer goes FREE with 7 paying participants.
 No BLM Special Area fees.

 Fee includes motel stay double occupancy and orientation the night before, delicious meals from breakfast at motel through lunch last day, and transportation to/from river.